acouplet/Game_Jam_GuideLine/README.md

 * Select the coolest one and present it to a member of the Louvain-li-Nux, he will give you some feedback.
 * If you encounter some problems during the conception of your game, you can still go back to a previous idea.

-Note : this section is given as an indication and do not need to be strictly followed.
+Note : this section is given as an indication and does not need to be strictly followed.

 # Ressources de la Game-Jam 2.0